Martyx00/CollaRE/README.md

 Grab the latest binary release from this repository or clone the repo and run `sudo python3 setup.py install` on Linux or use command line on Windows and run `python3 setup.py install`.
 On Linux this will install the tool to the `PATH` and you will be able to run it simply with `collare` command.
 On Windows this will put the file into the `C:\Users\<USERNAME>\AppData\Local\Programs\Python\<PYTHON_VERSION>\Scripts\collare.exe` (depending on how you installed Python).

-For Gnome based desktop UIs you can use following desktop file (paths to files may vary):
+For Gnome based desktop UIs you can use following desktop file (paths to files may vary based on version of CollaRE and Python):
 ```
 [Desktop Entry]
 Type=Application
 Encoding=UTF-8
 Name=CollaRE
 Exec=/usr/local/bin/collare
-Icon=/usr/local/lib/python3.8/dist-packages/collare-1.0-py3.8.egg/collare/icons/collare.png
+Icon=/usr/local/lib/python3.8/dist-packages/collare-1.2-py3.8.egg/collare/icons/collare.png
 Terminal=false

 ```